sseefried/docker-epidemic-build-env/README.md

 ## Why so many small scripts?

+I call these *scriptlets*.
 Apart from logically structuring the `Dockerfile` so that each library is built in isolation, this also means I can take advantage of Docker's cache which is a form of filesystem checkpointing.
 See the next question.

 ## Why do you `ADD` a script just before `RUN`nning it?